 Effectively execute OFDA’s mandate and mission for the humanitarian response.

 Ensure strategic focus, productivity, and morale through purposeful leadership.

 Maintain an influential role in representing humanitarian principles and beneficiary and partner needs with USG decision makers.

 Leverage OFDA’s response systems to achieve optimal outcomes for the response team and beneficiaries.

-(Determines basic eligibility for the position.
+EDUCATION/EXPERIENCE REQUIRED FOR THIS POSITION(Determines basic eligibility for the position.
 Offerors who do not meet all of the education and experience factors are considered NOT qualified for the position.)